meldissa/p1-posture-flex/README.md

 No issues were detected.

-I used the __WAVE Web Accessibility Evalution Tool__ to test the website:
+I used the __WAVE Web Accessibility Evaluation Tool__ to test the website:

 ![](docs/images/wave-testing.png)